albertolanzini/codeSmellReviewer/README.md

 # Code Smell Detector

-A GitHub Action that automatically detects code smells in Java code using AI-powered analysis.
+A GitHub Action that automatically detects code smells in Java code using AI-powered analysis. (work in progress)

 ## Setup